 How To Donate to the Catie Wilkins Fund

-Click here to donate online and choose the “Catie Wilkins Fund” in the program section.
+Click here to donate online and choose the “Catie Wilkins Fund” in the Designation section.
 Your gift will be directed accordingly.

 Checks can be made out to CURE Childhood Cancer, with “Catie Wilkins Fund” written on the notes line.
 Mail checks to: CURE Childhood Cancer, 1117 Perimeter Center West, Suite N-402, Atlanta, GA 30338